mitmedialab/prg-s02-system-setup/README.md

 5. Run the installation script.
 - `./install_nuc.sh`
-  -You will get prompted to login to our Docker account:
-  -ID: mitprg
-  -Pass: (in group doc)

 - If prompted for update Ubuntu, do not.
+- Check for errors, but don't worry about the error about unable to find /dev/video0 when starting USB_CAM docker container.

+6. Setup TeamViewer
+- `sudo teamviewer setup`
+- ID: robots.deployment@gmail.com
+- Password: (ask Hae Won)
+- *Don't forget to check email to add the NUC as trusted device.* If you don't do this, you won't be able to log in.
+- Given an option, select 'y' to add the NUC to the account.

+7. Test
-- Test ssh to the now installed NUC from another machine int he same Network.
+- Test ssh into the new NUC from another machine on the same Network.

 # Android Tablet